Gudeon and McFadden

 Most applicants must appear for an interview with a US consular officer in connection with their applications, due in part to the requirement, introduced in London on August 11, 2004, that most nonimmigrant visa applicants aged 14 to 79 must give fingerscans (inkless digital prints of all fingers).

-Some applicants may be granted waivers of personal appearance in the national interest or because of unusual circumstances, including but not limited to emergency or unusual hardship, as determined by a consular officer.
+Some applicants who are renewing certain types of visas that are still current or only recently expired may be allowed to apply by post; the scheduling system will determine their eligibility to apply by post once they answer all the questions required to set up their account.
+Other applicants may be granted waivers of personal appearance in the national interest or because of unusual circumstances, including but not limited to emergency or unusual hardship, as determined by a consular officer.

-Interviews are by appointment only and are scheduled by calling the Embassy's Operator Assisted Information Service on 09042 450 100.
-Calls cost £1.20 per minute.
+Interviews are by appointment only and are scheduled online after completion of the DS-160 visa application form.
 An individual appointment must be scheduled for each applicant, including the principal applicant, spouse, and any unmarried child under the age of 21 applying for a derivative family member visa to accompany or to follow to join the principal applicant.
-A child under the age of 14 is not required to attend an interview and the parent(s) of the child may submit the child's passport and completed visa application at their own interview.
+A child under the age of 14 is not required to attend an interview (although he or she must be physically present in the UK at the time of the interview) and the parent(s) of the child may submit the child's passport and completed visa application at their own interview.

 Applications Without an Interview

-Persons who need not appear for an interview, or who have been notified that they must submit additional documents in order for their applications to be processed, must use the services of the private courier agency under contract to the Embassy for both the delivery of their documents to the Embassy and the return of their documents and passports.
-The contractor, DX Secure, may be contacted on 0871 562 6666 to arrange collection and delivery.
+Persons who need not appear for an interview, or who have been notified that they must submit additional documents in order for their applications to be processed, must follow the instructions on the online appointment system for making use of the Embassy’s designated courier service or Royal Mail.

 Forms and Fees

-The passport of the applicant(s) together with a completed online DS-160 visa application form and supporting documents must be submitted for each applicant regardless of age.
+Each applicant, regardless of age, must submit a valid passport together with a completed online DS-160 visa application form and relevant supporting documents to apply for a visa.

-Links to the DS-160 forms and to the Department of State’s photograph specifications may be found on our Useful Links web page.
+Links to the DS-160 form and to the Department of State’s photograph specifications may be found on our Useful Links web page.

-Every visa applicant must pay an application fee before submitting an application.
+Every visa applicant must pay an application fee when scheduling an appointment online.
 The amount of the fee differs depending on the type of nonimmigrant visa for which one is applying.
-The current fee schedule is as follows:
+The current fee schedule, which became effective on April 13, 2012, is as follows:

 Nationals of certain countries are required to pay an issuance fee in order for an approved visa to be issued.
 Fees are based on reciprocity and reflect the charges levied by the applicant's government to a US citizen for a similar service.
-If an issuance fee is required, the applicant will be advised and payment must be made to the Embassy cashier in cash (sterling or dollar equivalent) or by credit card (VISA, MasterCard or American Express).
-The Embassy does not accept any other credit or debit cards, or personal cheques.
+If an issuance fee is required, the applicant will be advised and payment must be made to the Embassy cashier in cash (sterling or dollar equivalent) or by credit card (VISA, MasterCard, Diners Club, Discover or American Express) or by debit card (Visa only).
+The Embassy cashier does not accept any other credit or debit cards, or personal cheques.

 Additional Administrative Processing

-Some nonimmigrant visa applicants will be advised at the time of their interview or by letter shortly thereafter that additional administrative processing of their applications will be required.
-In some circumstances processing can take 12 weeks or longer and cannot be expedited.
+Some nonimmigrant visa applicants will be advised at the time of their interview or by email shortly thereafter that additional administrative processing of their applications will be required.
+This processing cannot be expedited.
+As of December 14, 2015, it is no longer possible to track the status of these pending applications online; rather, the Embassy will contact applicants by email if more information is required or if the visa is ready to be issued.
+See the Embassy’s website for further details.

 Persons Ineligible for Nonimmigrant Visas; Waivers of Ineligibility